awsteiner/o2scl/doc/o2scl/sphinx/part.rst

 Particles
 =========

-:ref:`O2scl_part <o2sclp>`
+:ref:`O2scl <o2scl>`

-The classes in the library O\ :sub:`2`\ scl_part described below calculate the thermodynamic properties of interacting and non-interacting quantum and \classical particles.
+The classes described below calculate the thermodynamic properties of interacting and non-interacting quantum and \classical particles.

 Particles contents
 ------------------